Using Predictive Models for Supply Chain Planning

 - Pay attention to the news and keep yourself updated.
 Knowing what’s happening in the world that could potentially affect your business is as good as planning for the unplanned.

 - Predict and work closely with key stakeholders.
-Aside from working with your suppliers, work with your team closely too.
-For example, working closely with your salesman will help you forecast what your customers are actually going to need which in turn, will help you get your resources in line.
+Aside from working with your suppliers, work with your team closely, too.
+For example, working closely with your salesman will help you forecast what your customers are actually going to need, which, in turn, will help you get your resources in line.

 - Educate yourself.
 Though D.D.
-Williamson has been in the business for a long time, Sackett and his team never stopped educating themselves.
+Williamson has been in the business for a long time, and Sackett and his team never stopped educating themselves.

 “It’s very important that if we want to keep up to the ever-changing demands of this food market with global, organic and non-GMO that we need to keep educating ourselves.
 It will never stop for D.D.
 Williamson, that’s for sure,” Sackett added.

-Tune in to Down to Freight podcast, where we sit down with transportation, logistics, supply chain, and warehousing subject matter experts to discuss the Digital Transformation Project.
+Tune in to the Down to Freight podcast, where we sit down with transportation, logistics, supply chain, and warehousing subject matter experts to discuss the Digital Transformation Project.

 Ready to transform your supply chain?

 Increase efficiency and productivity.
-Say goodbye to delays, handwriting error and time-intensive manual data entry.
+Say goodbye to delays, handwriting errors, and time-intensive manual data entry.